Again, you got to play golf tomorrow for the first time in a couple of weeks.

 We didn't know who these people were or where they were, as we did by the time they hit us in 1993 at the World Trade Center.

-I'm not I'm not making any excuses here.
+I'm not making any excuses here.

-I just I d what what what what should Reagan have done?
+I just, what should Reagan have done?

-Unleashed our armed forces on who and what and where?
+Unleashed our armed forces on who and what and where.

 As for Chris Matthews, I got a couple more bites here.